 RELEVANT SECTIONS AND CHAPTERS

 There are no health benefits to FGM.
-Removing and damaging healthy and normal female genital tissue interferes with the natural functions of girls’ and women’s bodies.
+Removing and damaging healthy female genital tissue interferes with the natural functions of women’s bodies.

 2.1 Immediate effects

 - severe pain;

 - wound infections;

 - genital swelling;

 2.2 Long term consequences

 - genital scarring; genital cysts and keloid (a thick) scar formation;

 - re-occurring urinary tract infections and difficulties in passing urine;